 Updates and information will often be posted within the Class Team.
 Please make sure you review your notification settings, and check your “Activity” tab in the upper left-hand corner of your Teams app.

 - If you have questions about the problem set content, please post in the Unit Channel Conversations Tab first.
 Work collaboratively with your classmates.
 If you feel your question is not answered sufficiently there, please ask me in your private chat.

-- If you have questions or concerns about grades, please create a message in your private chat with the keyword “Grading.”
+- If you have questions or concerns about grades, please create a message in your private chat.